JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/oauth-scopes-config.md

 jans cli --schema Scope
 ```

-For better understanding, the Janssen Server also provides an sample of data to be sent to the server.
+For better understanding, the Janssen Server also provides a sample of data to be sent to the server.
 This sample conforms to the schema above.
 Use the command below to get the sample.

 ```bash title="Command"